tjd1234/cmpt120fall2022/lectures/lecture10/lecture10notes.md

 To run this program you need to type `main()`.

-The variables `name`, `age`, and `gpa` are not *local variables*, i.e. they exist only inside `main`.
+The variables `name`, `age`, and `gpa` are *local variables*, i.e. they exist only inside `main`.
 When `main` ends the variables are automatically deleted.
 When the variables were not in a function, they were *global variables*, which means *any* Python code could read/write them.
 In general, global variables are bad because it is hard to keep track of when and how they're modified.

 ## Example: Re-writing Euclid's GCD Algorithm